dankamongmen/notcurses/README.md

   ncplane_dim_yx(n, NULL, &dimx);
   return dimx;
 }

+// provided a coordinate relative to the origin of 'src', map it to the same
+// absolute coordinate relative to thte origin of 'dst'. either or both of 'y'
+// and 'x' may be NULL.
+void ncplane_translate(const struct ncplane* src, const struct ncplane* dst,
+                       int* restrict y, int* restrict x);
 ```

 If a given cell's glyph is zero, or its foreground channel is fully transparent,